-(a) Each person qualifying as a flight engineer for each aircraft class -- piston-engined; turbopropeller powered, or turbojet powered -- shall perform those functions for a minimum of 5 flights under the supervision of a check flight engineer approved by the Authority
+(a) Each person qualifying as a FE for each aircraft class - reciprocating engine, turbopropeller powered, or turbojet powered -- shall perform those functions for a minimum of 5 flights under the supervision of a check person approved by the Authority.

-8.10.1.28 SUPERVISED LINE EXPERIENCE-CABIN CREWMEMBERS
+8.10.1.28 SUPERVISED LINE EXPERIENCE-CABIN CREW MEMBERS

-- (a) Each person qualifying as a cabin crewmember shall perform those functions on the following aircraft under the supervision of a check cabin crewmember before qualifying as a required crewmember: - (1) Piston-engined or turbopropeller powered aircraft-for a minimum of 2 flights that must include at least 5 hours flown. - (2) Turbojet powered aircraft-for a minimum of 2 flights.
+- (a) Each person qualifying as a cabin crew member shall perform those functions on the following aircraft under the supervision of a check person before qualifying as a required crew member: - (1) Reciprocating-engine or turbopropeller powered aircraft for a minimum of two flights that shall include at least 5 hours flown; or - (2) Turbojet powered aircraft-for a minimum of two flights.